Third (Portishead album): Music

-Described as an electronica, experimental rock and psychedelic rock record, Third departs from Portishead's trip hop sound, the genre they had popularised with their albums Dummy (1994) and Portishead (1997).
+Third contains elements of electronica, experimental rock, psychedelic rock and surf rock.
+It departs from Portishead's trip hop sound, the genre they had popularised with their albums Dummy (1994) and Portishead (1997).
 It also contains no turntable scratching, a hallmark of their earlier albums.
-Gareth Grundy of Q wrote that "Thirds sole link with the past is Gibbons' voice ...
-Everything else has been binned, the hip hop, the cinematic feel, the lot."
-Instead, the album contains "muscular" synthesisers, drum breaks and abrupt endings, with "propulsive" krautrock rhythms, break beats, cathedral organ, "Moroccan drones" and surf rock.
-The AV Club wrote that singer Gibbons "sounds more hollowed-out and harrowed than ever, a human nervous twitch on too much coffee and too little sleep".
+Gareth Grundy of Q wrote that the only connection to Portishead's prior records was Gibbons's voice.
+Instead, Third contains "muscular" synthesisers, drum breaks and abrupt endings, with "propulsive" krautrock rhythms, break beats, cathedral organ and "Moroccan drones".
+The AV Club wrote that Gibbons "sounds more hollowed-out and harrowed than ever, a human nervous twitch on too much coffee and too little sleep".

 The opening track, "Silence", has a "propulsive" drum loop and "Morse code"-like guitar.
 "We Carry On" has a "claustrophobic" two-note electro riff; Rolling Stone likened it to the work of the American psychedelic band Silver Apples.
 "Deep Water" is a "ukulele doo-wop".
-"Machine Gun" is driven by a "mechanical" rhythm that gives way to synthesisers which Drowned in Sound likened to the soundtracks of the 1980s films The Terminator and Blade Runner.
-"Magic Doors" features "huge" piano chords, "tick-tocking" cowbell, and "corrupted" brass.
+"Machine Gun" is driven by a "mechanical" rhythm and synthesisers which Drowned in Sound likened to the soundtracks of the 1980s films The Terminator and Blade Runner.
+"Magic Doors" features "huge" piano chords, "tick-tocking" cowbell and "corrupted" brass.

 Release and promotion

+On 8 and 9 December 2007, Portishead curated the All Tomorrow's Parties festival in Minehead, England, and performed their first full sets in nearly 10 years, including tracks from Third.
+On 21 January 2008, Portishead announced a European tour, with a headline spot at the Coachella Valley Music and Arts Festival on 26 April.

-Third was released on 28 April 2008 on Island Records in the United Kingdom, 29 April Mercury Records in the United States, and 30 April on Universal Music Japan in Japan.
+Third was released on 28 April 2008 on Island Records in the UK, 29 April on Mercury Records in the US and 30 April on Universal Music Japan in Japan.
 It entered the UK Albums Chart at number two and the US Billboard 200 at number seven, becoming Portishead's highest US chart debut, selling 53,000 copies.

-On 8 and 9 December 2007, Portishead curated the All Tomorrow's Parties festival in Minehead, England, and performed their first full sets in nearly 10 years, including tracks from Third.
-On 21 January 2008, Portishead announced a European tour to support the album, with a headline spot at the Coachella Valley Music and Arts Festival on 26 April 2008, their only US date on the tour.

-On 21 April 2008, a week before its release, Third was made available as a free stream on Last.fm, attracting 327,000 listeners in 24 hours.
+On 21 April, a week before its release, Third was made available as a free stream on Last.fm, attracting 327,000 listeners in 24 hours.
 It was the first time Last.fm made an album available before its release.
 Third was the fifth-bestselling vinyl record of 2008, selling 12,300 copies.